Generative Engine Optimization is how brands earn citations in AI answers

 The market behind the discipline

-GEO services market in 2026 · CAGR 45.5% · heading to $17B by 2034
+GEO services market in 2026, projected at $22B by 2034

 Note on the figures above: market sizing and adoption rates include expert projections and trend models from industry research firms — credible directional data, but not single-source verified to a primary academic study.
 Detailed methodology and source list available on request.